fastread/src/README.md

   + We use anaconda by continuum.io (see [Why?](https://www.continuum.io/why-anaconda))
     - We won't need the entire distribution.
 [Download](http://conda.pydata.org/miniconda.html) a Python 2.7 version & install a minimal version of anaconda.
   + Make sure you select add to PATH during install.
   + Next, run `setup.bat`.
 This will install all the dependencies needed to run the tool.
-Or:
   + If the above does not work well.
 Remember you only need a Python 2.7 and three packages listed in `requirements.txt` installed.
 So `pip install -r requirements.txt` will work.

 2. Running script: